Session Guide

 About a week after our session, we’ll meet at a local coffee shop or in your home to view all of the images, choose your favorites, eat some snacks (an important part of the process), and finalize your order together.
 Your files will then move into production, where they’ll be transformed into gorgeous custom artwork that you’ll love for a lifetime.

 We’ll try our best to hold the session at our agreed-upon date and time.
 However, sometimes Mother Nature has other plans!
 If the weather doesn’t cooperate, we’ll definitely reschedule.
-And if either you or your furry model is feeling unwell, please let me know as soon as you’re able so we can plan for another date.
+And if either you our your pet is feeling unwell, please let me know as soon as you’re able to so that we can plan for another date.

 Yes!
 Most of the dogs that I photograph stay on leash throughout the entire session for their safety.
 I can even capture action shots using a special long line, all while keeping your pup safe and sound.
 Thanks to the magic of Photoshop, the leash can be removed from almost all the images we show.

-I can’t guarantee that I’ll be able to remove a harness or gentle leader from your final image, especially large harnesses that cover the majority of your dog’s chest.
-If you dog usually walks in a harness or gentle leader, I recommend using it to walk to the session and between shooting locations, but swapping it for a regular flat collar while I photograph.
-If you have a sighthound or other dog that can easily slip out of a flat collar, martingale collars work well and are more photogenic than harnesses.
+I can’t guarantee that I’ll be able to remove a harness or gentle leader from your final images, especially large harnesses that cover the majority of your dog’s chest.
+If your dog usually walks in a harness or gentle leader, I recommend using it to walk to the session and between shooting locations, but swapping it for a regular flat collar while I photograph.

-We will discuss possible session locations during our planning consultation.
+We will discuss possible session locations during our consultation.
 Don’t worry!
-I have PLENTY of location options and will help you choose the perfect spot, keeping in mind both the look you’d like to create and your dog’s comfort level.
+I have plenty of location options and will help you choose the perfect spot, keeping in mind both the look you’d like to create and your dog’s comfort level.

 No problem.
 We’ll choose a quiet location that doesn’t see much foot traffic or dog traffic.
-If you’re committed to having entirely an entirely private session, there are locations available for a small fee where we can enjoy exclusive access.
+If you’re committed to having an entirely private session, there are locations available as well.

-I’m sure your dog has a size-able fan club, but we want to keep things simple for our session.
-Please leave the extra pets and humans at home to ensure a calm setting without additional distractions.
+I’m sure dog has a sizable fan club, but we want to keep things simple for our session!
+Please leave the extra pets and humans at home to ensure a calm setting without distractions.
 The only exception is if you have a legitimate pack and need an extra set of hands to help manage the hounds!

 What to Wear